HR Glossary > Informal Communication

 • Ten of the employees sat together and discussed a new movie release.

-• The communication which the 10 employees have with each other is termed informal communication.
+• The communication that the 10 employees have with each other is termed informal communication.

 Informal communication is essential for organizations because it improves the employees’ morale, builds strong relations, and encourages their feeling of belonging among their coworkers and the company.
 With the help of the below image, you can clearly understand the difference between formal and informal communication.